Marquette University: Student media

 The student newspaper, The Marquette Tribune, founded in 1916, is the official campus newspaper.
 It is published in print on Tuesdays and Thursdays during the school year.
 The paper has won regional and national awards for excellence from the Society of Professional Journalists.
 While most of the 40-person staff are journalism majors, students from varying fields of study write for the paper.
 A quarterly student-produced magazine, the Marquette Journal, focuses on student life, though formerly the Journal was the school's student literary magazine.
 Like The Marquette Tribune, the Journal has won awards from the Society of Professional Journalists.

 Marquette Radio and MUTV, the student radio and television stations, were launched in the late 1960s to mid-1970s.
 MUTV airs student-produced programs, including newscasts, sports shows, and entertainment shows.
 Marquette Radio also airs student-produced shows with focuses on music, sports, news, and talk.

 Hilltop was Marquette's university-wide yearbook from 1915 to 1999.
 The publication, in its 84 years of existence, totaled over 30,000 pages in 82 volumes.
 Students' color-plate sketches were often highly detailed, humorous or dramatic, and were appropriate examples of contemporary artwork.
 In April 2006, Marquette's librarians completed a digitally-archived collection of Hilltop.

 School songs

 The school songs, "The Marquette University Anthem" and the "Marquette University Fight Song," are generally sung by students and alumni during basketball games, accompanied by the pep band.
 The former is also often played using the carillon bells of the Marquette Hall bell tower.
 "The Marquette University Anthem," as it was originally known, is now referred to almost exclusively as "Hail Alma Mater"/ The tune was written by Liborius Semmann, a music teacher from Wisconsin.

-The Fight Song is more commonly referred to as "Ring Out Ahoya", although the actual meaning of the word "Ahoya" is open to a great deal of debate.
-One leading theory is that the call of "Ahoya" was often made by sailors on the Potomac river while passing Georgetown University in Washington, D.C., hence Georgetown getting its nickname of "Hoyas".
-The cheer was then relayed from priests and professors moving between the two Jesuit universities.
-The lur horn or long tuba of the modern pep band sounds a traditional ship's signal during "Ring Out Ahoya".